karaat7/advanced-data-journalism/assignments/scraping.md

 Specifically, you'll be asked to scrape all the county-by-county results for the 2016 presidential primary race and save them to a CSV.

 Again, once you're done, you should check the results into your Github account, using either a new repository or a single repository dedicated to all of your assignments.
-The assignment will be due next Friday, Nov.
-4.
+The assignment will be due Monday, Nov.
+7.